tyu0912/ansible-terraform-gcp/README.md

 2. If this is your first time, run `terraform init` to download the load balancer module.
 If this works, you should see a new `.terraform` folder.
 Can check by running `ls -la`.
 No need to go into it.

 3. From the base directory of the repo, run a command similar to the below to deploy the infrastructure stack.
 Note that fields below are necessary and that -p, -q, -c and -i values were obtained in steps in prior sections.
+Once complete, there should be IPs that are printed.
+You can verify that it matches the VMs created on GCP.
+You can also verify that a VM group and a Load Balancer are created on their respective pages.
+Also important to confirm is that the `ansible/hosts/hosts.ini` file has matching IP addresses.

 Cmd: `bash 1_run_terraform.sh -u <username> -p <public_key_path> -q <private_key_path> -c <service_account_credential_file> -i <project_id>`